freemocap/bs/notes/funding/2025-nsf-24-546/FOA-NSF-24-546-prospectus.md

 - We co-develop our research plan in parallel to a novel experimental apparatus representing our best approximation of the impossible aspirational goal of recording every relevant empirical aspect of the organism's environment, sensation, neural activation, and behavior.

 ## Apparatus
-- This apparatus represents a 1m x 1m behavioral arena outfitted with the following spatially calibrated and temporally synchronized empirical systems:
+- This apparatus represents a 1m^2 behavioral arena outfitted with the following spatially calibrated and temporally synchronized empirical systems:
   - Full-body kinematic markerless motion capture (~90Hz)
   - 6-axis head-mounted Inertial Measurement Unit (IMU)
   - Binocular eye/gaze tracking (200x200px, ~200Hz in each eye)